Good online services you pay for have their own page

 What you see below is what I got in less than five minutes, on my first attempt at using Revolver Maps, without doing any tweaking, and without doing anything clever when I inserted the code into my page.
 It has been running since 12 July 2011.

 At 2/18, you need to tell your browser to allow Java, if you want to see the Revolver Map on this page.
 And it may not be a good idea to allow Java.

 Oh dear.
 I was supposed to be working this morning... and, with regret, Gentle Reader, I must tell you that writing this doesn't count... but this Revolver Maps thing is just too much fun.
 Wait 'til you start playing with the control buttons in the lower left corner of the widget.

 By the way... when I was spending the five minutes to set up the above Revolver Map, there were lots of options.
 Nothing perplexing... just stuff like what color I wanted the visitor dots to be.

 Word of advice: When create your first RevolverMaps widget, and put it on a page, also put a comment line on the page saying what page the widget was created for.
 (See my further comments on visitor tracking for the reasons behind this guidance.)

-Visitor tracking-4: Too cool!
+Visitor tracking-4: (I haven't used! (see comments) But seems to be "there", and "as was" still, at 2/18.
+Comments may be dated.)
+Too cool!
 FlagCounter.
 I must admit that I am making an exception to a rule here.
 Usually I only list things which I have tried myself for a while, or at least investigated closely.
 However I saw Flag Counter on a site that I trust, and it looks really neat.
 To quote from the Flag Counter page:

 Add a free Flag Counter to any webpage and collect flags from all over the world.
 Every time someone from a new country visits you, a flag will be added to your counter.
 Not only will this make your site far more interesting, but clicking on your Flag Counter will reveal amazing information and charts!